 Land Lines Triptych In 2017 I moved from a house on the outskirts of Aberdeen surrounded by a large area of native woodland, to a house in rural Aberdeenshire bordered by open fields.
 Land Lines is my photographic response to my new surroundings, recording the patchwork of fields and the marks left on the land by farming practices.
 There are three elements within my photographs; tracks, furrows and boundaries.
 To conclude this part of the Land Lines photo project I have made a triptych of artists’ books using three different concertina forms each of which covers the individual elements.
 The books are contained in a handmade custom box.
 Many of the images printed in the books can be seen in Land Lines on this website.
 There are further images of the books in ‘Buy Books & Prints’.

 FURROWS is a concertina book with signature pages sewn into the concertinas.
+I chose this book form as I felt the concertinas resemble the furrows in the fields.
 Book dimensions: h 175mm x h 220mm x d 85mm.
 Page dimensions: h 165mm x w 210mm.
 Average image dimension: h 115mm x w 170mm.
 3 signatures of 6 pages sewn into the valleys of the concertina.
 31 colour and black and white prints.
 Inkjet printed on Bockingford double sided watercolour paper 190gsm acid free and archival.
 2 hard backs covered in Judd St Gallery Paper- Jonathan Gibbs, plus 100% cotton book cloth - Atlantic Gulf.
 Daler Rowney white fine grain endpapers.
 Black deckled edge detail on hinges and title page.
 Signed and dated.

 BOUNDARIES is a concertina book with 5 concertina hard backed covers and 3 interior concertinas displaying the images.
+The hard backed covers represent boundary lines in the landscape.
 Book dimensions: h 185mm x w 240mm x d 55mm extending to 780mm.
 Interior concertinas consist of 8 individual images printed double sided to enable the book to be viewed from all angles.
 Page dimensions: h 165mm x w 210mm.
 Average image Dimensions: h 110mm x w 170mm.
 Inkjet printed on Bockingford double sided watercolour paper 190gsm acid free and archival.
 Additional images (printed on Fotospeed Platinum Etching 285 fine art paper) displayed on the interior hard backs: Paper dimensions h 105mm x w 90mm.
 Image dimensions: h 80mm x w 70mm.
 5 Hard backs covered in Judd St Gallery Paper - Jonathan Gibbs plus 100% cotton book cloth - Atlantic Gulf.
 Daler Rowney white fine grain endpapers.
 Black deckled edge detail on hinges, hard backs and title page.
 Signed and dated.

 TRACKS is a double concertina book a single signature sewn into the 1st concertina page.
+When extended, the shape of the concertina reminded me of the tracks left on the land by heavy farm vehicles.
 Book dimensions: h 134mm x w 300mm x d 25mm extending to 870mm.
 Paper dimensions: h 125mm x 142mm.
 Average image dimensions: h 90mm x w 115mm.
 Inkjet printed on Fotospeed Platinum Etching 285 fine art paper.
 Hard backs covered in Judd St Gallery Paper - Jonathan Gibbs plus 100% cotton book cloth - Altantic Gulf.
 Daler Rownety white fine grain endpapers.
 Black deckled edge detail on hinges and title page.
 Signed and dated.